The early history of ice

 back sometime between 3000 and 1000 B.C., and were invented by the

 Scandinavians.
-Regardless of the exact time ice skates
+Regardless of the exact time ice skates were

 invented, most everyone agrees that they were made from animal bones